 Rehabilitation Counselors may work full for part-time schedules, and depending on their employer they may be asked to work evenings, nights or weekends.
 In a typical day in this career, a Rehabilitation Counselor will evaluate clients and their progress, provide counseling, develop treatment plans and monitor patient progress.
 In some of these instances, patients will need to be transitioned for moved, and the Rehabilitation Counselor will be the professional expected to do so.
 Therefore this career can be somewhat physically demanding.

 Now is a great time to take the first steps toward a rewarding career as a Rehabilitation Counselor.
-Over the next 10 years, this career is projected to grow 13 percent, a rate faster than the average for all occupations.
+Over the next decade, this career is projected to grow 10 percent, a rate faster than the average for all occupations.
 This demand can largely be attributed to an increase in the elderly population in addition to a growing awareness regarding disabilities.
+Other professionals who work with patients with disabilities includes Occupational Therapists and Physical Therapists.

 “There’s a huge need in this industry,” Galvan stressed.
 “The Department of Rehabilitation and the Veteran’s Association are always hiring Rehabilitation Counselors.”